Sensitivity study using machine learning algorithms on simulated r-mode gravitational wave signals from newborn neutron stars: Support Vector Machine

 The nature of the data we are using strongly suggests that our data points are not linearly separable in the original feature space.
 Therefore we choose to solve the dual formulation as given by equation \eqref{eq.14b} where $G$ is now defined by $G_{ij}=y_i y_j k(x_i,x_j)$ so that we can use the `Kernel Trick'.
 Solving the dual problem has the additional advantage of obtaining a sparse solution; most of the $\alpha_i$ will be zero (those that satisfy $0< \alpha_i \le C$ are the support vectors that define the hypersurface).
 For the purpose of our study we used the Radial Basis Function (RBF) kernel defined by

-where $\gamma$ is a free parameter and $\sigma$ is the standard deviation of the $x_i$.
-Typically free parameters are calculated by using the cross validation method on the data set, meaning that we split the data set into several subsets and the optimization problem is solved on each subset by using a kernel with a different parameter value $\gamma$.
-We then choose the parameter value that gives the lowest minimum value of the objective function.
-It has been seen in many previous applications that the value of $\gamma$ giving optimal results was equal to $\gamma = 1/d = 1/550$.
+where $\gamma$ is a free parameter and $\sigma$ is the standard deviation of the $x_i$ that is equal to 1 due to normalization.
+Typically the free parameters ($\gamma$ and $C$) are calculated by using the cross validation (grid search) method on the data set, meaning that we split the data set into several subsets and the optimization problem is solved on each subset with different parameter values for $\gamma$ and $C$.
+We then choose the parameter values that give the lowest minimum value of the objective function.
+In our study we chose the default (by libsvm) value of $\gamma$ that was set equal to $\gamma = 1/d$.
 To determine the value of the parameter $C$, we plotted training efficiencies against several values of $C$.
 We determined that $C$ should be in the range of $10^4 - 10^5$.
 All experiments with SVM are conducted with 90/10 split on data, where 90\% of the data is randomly selected for training and the remaining 10\% is used for testing.

 Using the 'Kernel trick', we substitute $x_i$ with $\Phi(x_i)$ in equations \eqref{eq.11a}-\eqref{eq.testing}.
 Then equation \eqref{Lag_dual} is re-expressed as

 After solving \eqref{eq.14b}, the $\alpha_i$ ($i=1,2,...,n$) are substituted in \eqref{eq.14b_1} that we solve for $w_j^\prime$ to get